Petschko/RPG-Maker-MV-Decrypter/README.md

 - Click on the Decrypt-Button
   - **IF** you get an invalid Header Warning, turn off the Header Check.
 Just select "No" under `Verify Fake-Header?` and try again!
 - The Decrypted-File(s) are shown in a File-List, next to or below _(on tiny screens)_ the De/Encrypt-Button.
 You can open them and/or save them (or just view/listen)
-  - Some Plugins like [UBlockOrigin](https://github.com/gorhill/uBlock) may block previewing the File.
+  - Some Browser-Plugins like [UBlockOrigin](https://github.com/gorhill/uBlock) may block previewing the File.
 Disable it or explicit say `Open in new Tab`

 #### Encryption
 You want turn back an Image into the Game _(If you have translated text or fixed something on an Image)_?